padmabh/Datamart-case-study/README.md

 -- DATA EXPLORATION
--- 1) which week number are missing from the dataset? create table senquence100 (x int auto_increment primary key);
+-- 1) which week numbers are missing from the dataset? create table senquence100 (x int auto_increment primary key);
 insert into senquence100 values (),(),(),(),(),(),(),(),(),();
 insert into senquence100 values (),(),(),(),(),(),(),(),(),();